tuist/tuist/projects/docs/docs/building-at-scale/caching.md

 tuist cache warm FrameworkA FrameworkB
 ```

-To warm the cache of only of targets not defined in your project or workspace (for example, external dependencies), you can run:
+To warm the cache of only targets not defined in your project or workspace (for example, external dependencies), you can run:

 ```bash
 tuist cache warm --dependencies-only